Demiurge: Plato and the Timaeus

 Plato, as the speaker Timaeus, refers to the Demiurge frequently in the Socratic dialogue Timaeus (28a ff.), c.
 360 BC.
 The main character refers to the Demiurge as the entity who "fashioned and shaped" the material world.
 Timaeus describes the Demiurge as unreservedly benevolent, and so it desires a world as good as possible.
-Plato's work Timaeus is a philosophical reconciliation of Hesiod's cosmology in his Theogony, syncretically reconciling Hesiod to Homer.
+The result of his work is a universe as a living god with lesser gods, such as the stars, planets, and gods of traditional religion, inside it.
+Plato argues that the cosmos needed a Demiurge because the cosmos needed a cause that makes Becoming resemble Being.
+Timaeus is a philosophical reconciliation of Hesiod's cosmology in his Theogony, syncretically reconciling Hesiod to Homer, though other scholars have argued that Plato's theology 'invokes a broad cultural horizon without committing to any specific poetic or religious tradition'.
+Moreover, Plato believed that the Demiurge created other, so-called "lower" gods who, in turn, created humanity.
+Some scholars have argued that the lower gods are gods of traditional mythology, such as Zeus and Hera.